*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Essex is located in Middlesex County, right on the Connecticut River.
 The river played a huge role in developing the town.
 It’s famous for shipbuilding that you can learn more about in the Connecticut River Museum.
 The museum holds maritime exhibitions, shipbuilding artifacts, and, of course, gorgeous views of the river.

 One of the best ways to take in the sights of the cute town is by cruise.
-The Essex Steam Train and Riverboat company is a popular tourist attraction giving leisure cruises in the Connecticut River on a historic riverboat.
+The Essex Steam Train and Riverboat provides leisure cruises in the Connecticut River on a historic riverboat.
 What a way to connect with the town’s past!

 After spending time on the waterfront, head downtown and go for a stroll on Main Street.
 You’ll find lots of cute boutique shops and restaurants established in historic, federal-style buildings.
-You’ll find some of the best chocolate and truffles in the entire state.
+Make sure to visit Truffle Shots, you’ll find some of the best chocolate in the entire state.

 Kent